spydx/equinor-ctf-2024/writeups/forensics/Stealth Stealer/53-kilo-med-data/README.md

 d2 = hbr(dtg, &H1337)
 ```

-Which results in the flag `EPT{X0rd_crypt0_c01n_w4ll3t_h315t!}` when decrypted!
+This results in the flag `EPT{X0rd_crypt0_c01n_w4ll3t_h315t!}` when decrypted!
 The actual functionality of this script is to collect computer information from the registry and environment variables, and send it to `https://helixpewtersecretc2.ept/stealer.php`: